bbawj/obsidian-semantic-search/README.md

 |Generate Input|Generate input csv based on sections of your notes.
 Currently, sections are defined as text blocks between headings.
 Prepared input is saved as `input.csv` in your root folder.
 |Generate Embedding|Obtain embeddings via OpenAI's `text-embedding-ada-002` embedding model (this requires that the generate input command was successfully executed).
 Generated embeddings is saved as `embedding.csv` in your root folder.
 |Open Query Modal|Semantic search through your notes using generated embeddings.
 |Recommend links using current selection|Uses current editor selection as query input, automatically creating a markdown link with your choice.
+Can also be triggered in the context menu using the mouse right-click.

 ## Configuration
 |Setting|Description|